marinaezcurra/TheNuitWebApp/README.md

 - azure-iot-hub
 name: IoTHub data visualization in web application
 urlFragment: web-app-visualization
-description: "This repo contains code for a web application, which can read temperature and humidity data from IoT Hub and show the real-time data on a web page."
+description: "This repo contains code for a web application, which can read noise and capacity data from IoT Hub and show the real-time data on a web page."
 ---

 # web-apps-node-iot-hub-data-visualization

-This repo contains code for a web application, which can read temperature and humidity data from IoT Hub and show the real-time data in a line chart on the web page.
+This repo contains code for a web application, which can read noise and capacity data from IoT Hub and show the real-time data in a line chart on the web page.

 ## Browser compatiblity